 In 1941, Tokyo officials forcibly settled 1,400 Koreans into an unsanitary slum with no kitchens or bathrooms, and brainwashed them with Imperialist ideology in neighborhood cells enforcing mandatory morning worship of the Emperor

-This news article from 1942 highlights the Imperialist ideological indoctrination that was imposed on a small Korean neighborhood in Edagawa, Tokyo, which got its start in 1941 when approximately 1,400 Korean residents of Tokyo were forcibly relocated from areas earmarked for sports venues of the canceled 1940 Olympics.
+This news article from 1942 highlights the harsh beginnings of a Edagawa, a Korean neighborhood in Tokyo which was founded in July 1941 when approximately 1,000 Korean residents of Tokyo were forcibly displaced from areas earmarked for sports venues of the canceled 1940 Olympics.
 The Tokyo city government constructed 230 basic housing units—effectively barracks—on barren reclaimed land.
 These units lacked essential facilities such as kitchens, bathrooms, or toilets.
 The area itself was inhospitable, surrounded by garbage incinerators, disinfection facilities, and poor drainage systems.
 Frequent flooding and unsanitary conditions compounded the struggles of the residents.
-However, this propaganda news article from 1942 mentions none of this.
-Instead, it waxes positively about how the residents are organized into 22 neighborhood cells (tonari-gumi) that enforce ideological indoctrination, such as adherence to mandatory religious rituals such as the 7 am Kyūjō Yōhai ritual (宮城遥拝) which involved deeply bowing several times in the direction of the Imperial Palace in Tokyo while standing, vowing loyalty to the Emperor.
-The Koreans would have already been familiar with this ritual, because under Imperial Japanese colonial rule, everyone in Korea was required to perform it, with loud sirens reminding everyone to stop what they are doing to perform the prayers.
-The residents would have also performed the mandatory daily noon prayer, which was a moment of silence in honor of fallen Imperial Japanese soldiers.

 [Translation]